Battle of Taierzhuang: Opening shots (March 15 – March 21)

 On March 15, the Japanese 10th Division attacked the Chinese 122nd Division centered around Tengxian and Lincheng.
-Chinese reinforcements from the 85th Corps arrived the next day, but were forced back on March 17.
+Chinese reinforcements from the 85th Army arrived the next day, but were forced back on March 17.
 The Japanese, with the support of planes, tanks and heavy artillery, broke through the Chinese lines on March 18.

-The Chinese remnants, bolstered by the 52nd Corps, retreated to the town of Yixian.
+The Chinese remnants, bolstered by the 52nd Army, retreated to the town of Yixian.
 The Japanese attacked the town, and destroyed an entire Chinese regiment in a fierce 24-hour battle.
 On March 19, the Japanese began their advance on the walled town of Taierzhuang.